DevTeam/Pure.DI/readme/FooterTemplate.md

 ### OnCannotResolve Hint

-Determines whether to generate the `OnCannotResolve<T>(...)` partial method to handle a scenario in which an instance cannot be resolved.
+Determines whether to use the `OnCannotResolve<T>(...)` partial method to handle a scenario in which an instance cannot be resolved.
 By default, this partial method is not generated.
 Because of the return value, it cannot have an empty body and must be overridden at creation.

 ```c#
 // OnCannotResolve = On